hamburgcodingschool/fullstack-2022-3_react/project.md

 ### Bonus 2: Get Blog Posts from Backend

-- Create a seperate Node.JS application to handle the Backend
+- Create a seperate Node.js application to handle the backend part or use an existing, free backend service (something like [Supabase](https://supabase.com/) or [Firebase](https://firebase.google.com/))
-- Serve your Blog Posts through a REST Api with JSON
+- Serve your blog Posts through a REST Api with JSON

 ### Bonus 3: New Blog Post
 - With the path `/new` a blog post form is shown, where a new blog post can be added.
 - On submit, the new blog post is sent and stored to the backend.
 - The form is cleared after adding a new blog post and the user gets directed to the Dashboard, again.
 - For the images: Save the image in your project manually in the public folder and use it with a relative path as string.
   For instance: The image `barcelona.jpg` saved under `public/images` can be linked in the templates with `"/images/barcelona.jpg"`.
 - Only a signed-in user can add a new blog posts.

 ![New Blog Post](/img/new-blog-post.jpg)